jsreddy3/Heart-Diagnosis/README.md

 ## Acknowledgements
 1 @HarvardX for the idea and their instructions.
 This course was a capstone project for their Data Science Professional Certificate.
 The github for the class is [here](https://github.com/nrwade0/edX) and the class link is [here](https://www.edx.org/professional-certificate/harvardx-data-science)
+2 The UCI Machine Learning Repository for making their datasets available.